Firiks/Acyt-master/README.md

 # Wordpress starter plugin

-Full list of sections and features we will build during the series of Tutorials
+Full list of sections and features that are working

 - Modular Administration Area
 - CPT Manager